Dirt Rally: Development

 Dirt Rally was developed by Codemasters using the in-house Ego engine.
 Development began with a small team of individuals following the release of their 2012 video game Dirt: Showdown.
 The team has emphasised a desire to create a simulation with Dirt Rally.
 They started by prototyping a handling model and creating tracks based on map data.
 The game employs a different physics model from previous titles, rebuilt from zero.

 To recreate authentic car sounds, the developers recorded nearly fifty real world rally cars by placing up to ten microphones in each car's engine bay, at the intake, above the exhaust, and inside the cabin.
 The audio mix depends on the player's camera location, and also the surrounding environment due to modelling of reverb on each stage.
-The audio team also captured details such as gravel kick-up, waste-gate chatter, and the whine of straight-cut transmissions.
+The sound design team also captured details such as gravel kick-up, waste-gate chatter, and the whine of straight-cut transmissions.
 They primarily recorded on-track rather than on a dyno in order to capture off-throttle deceleration.

-An early version of Dirt Rally was showcased to journalists in late 2013, but the game wasn't officially announced until in April 2015.
+An early version of Dirt Rally was showcased to journalists in late 2013, but the game wasn't officially announced until April 2015.
 It was released for Windows in early access on digital distribution service Steam.
 Game director Paul Coleman said that it was important to publicly release an unfinished build of the game so that the development team could get feedback from players.
 He expressed an interest in releasing Dirt Rally on consoles in the future but said that it was not possible, with it being an early access game at the time, then lent his voice as the game's English-speaking co-driver.
 Codemasters intended to introduce new cars, locations, and modes in monthly content updates, and make gameplay tweaks throughout the early access process.
 The full version of the game was released on 7 December same year.
 The game was released on PlayStation 4 and Xbox One on 5 April 2016.